rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 11:</b> Feature importances or Gini importances attributed to the top 10 most influential predictors within the Gradient Boosting model. </sub></i></p>
 <br>

-A downside to the feature importance measured above in figure 11 is that it does not capture the nature of the relationship between each of the predictors and the target, i.e. whether it a positive or negative predictor.
-For example, based on the distribution in figure 7 it is observe that a front-wheel-drive used car is generally cheaper or below average price, however the feature importance only informs that it is the 8th most important feature in determining used car price.
+A downside to the feature importance measured above in figure 11 is that it does not capture the nature of the relationship between each of the predictors and the target, i.e. whether it is a positive or negative predictor.
+For example, based on the distribution in figure 7 it is observed that a front-wheel-drive used car is generally cheaper or below average price, however the feature importance only informs that it is the 8th most important feature in determining used car price.
 This form of feature importance does not satisfy the initial objective that any produced model must be interpretable to identify value.

 ## Permutation Importance with ELI5 and Used Car Value Breakdown

-To combat the identified shotcomings of feature importance the Explain it Like I'm 5 (ELI5) package has been utilised to calculate permutation importance.
+To combat the identified shortcomings of feature importance the Explain it Like I'm 5 (ELI5) package has been utilised to calculate permutation importance.
 ELI5 will shuffle (i.e. remove the information) one predictor at a time from the predictor set and measure how model scoring suffers.
 The associated weight is then ascribed to each of the predictors.
 After the permutation importance has been obtained, ELI5 can be further used to provide granular detail on how each predictor variable impacts the model prediction for a given used car, and importantly whether the nature of that relationship is positive or negative.
 Figure 12 below steps through the way in which ELI5 has been used to generate a used car value breakdown.

 <br>
 <p align="center" width="100%">